NVIDIA/nvbench/docs/cli_help.md

   * Applies to the most recent `--benchmark`, or all benchmarks if specified before any `--benchmark` arguments.

+* `--discard-on-throttle`
+  * Discard measurements if the GPU is throttled.
+  * Applies to the most recent `--benchmark`, or all benchmarks if specified before any `--benchmark` arguments.

+* `--throttle-threshold <value>`
+  * Set the GPU throttle threshold as percentage of the peak clock rate.
+  * Default is 0.75 (75%).
+  * Applies to the most recent `--benchmark`, or all benchmarks if specified before any `--benchmark` arguments.

+* `--throttle-recovery-delay <value>`
+  * Set the GPU throttle recovery delay in seconds.
+  * Default is 0.5 seconds.
+  * Applies to the most recent `--benchmark`, or all benchmarks if specified before any `--benchmark` arguments.

 * `--run-once`
   * Only run the benchmark once, skipping any warmup runs and batched measurements.